 - Madeline Island, just off the coast near Bayfield, is certainly a unique place to do some biking!
 It's absolutely beautiful though and easily reached via ferry from Bayfield.
 It's the largest of the Apostle Islands and offers a number of scenic rural roads and Wisconsin bike trails to explore.

-Though we think our Wisconsin Bed and Breakfasts are always the better choices, we think the distinction between our collection of Inns and other lodging is something that really matters in today's environment.
+Though we think our Wisconsin Bed and Breakfasts are always among the best places to stay in Wisconsin, we think the distinction between our collection of Inns and other lodging is something that really matters in today's environment.
 In a post-pandemic world, odds are you're going to be looking for someplace that is clean and as safe as possible; that's what you'll find at our Inns.

 Our Inns are small, meaning you won't be surrounded by large and unexpected crowds.
 We've always been all about cleanliness and the guest experience, but this is at the forefront of what we do every day, now more so than ever.
 Go ahead.
 Seek the unique, and get ready for the adventure of a lifetime on these Wisconsin bike trails this summer.
-Book a room at a Wisconsin Bed and Breakfast today!
+Book a room at the best places to stay in Wisconsin today!